TusharKGupta2019/Linkedin-Job-Scraping-using-selenium/README.md

 Data Gathering:
 Utilized Selenium for web scraping to gather job posting data from LinkedIn.
 Extracted job details, skills requirements, contact information, and other relevant data using BeautifulSoup.
-Collected URLs of job postings and skills from skills section for further analysis, visualizations.
+Collected URLs of job postings and skills from skills section for further analysis and visualizations.